-• rtise ant recommend credentials colleagues approval edge I. (Most employees stay in their job because they have good relations with The new chief executive has impressive The new secretary always forgets to ask the of the company president.
-The marketing strategies of a company should be to the needs of its clients.
-P N S President Manager A Manager B President Manager A sure Who do you think should handle the next project?
-He should be someone who has sufficient expertise in sales.
-I agree.
+expertise relevant recommend credentials colleagues approval edge 2.
+N 3.
+T 4.
+T 5.
+T 6.
+Y he new chief exect he new secretary a he marketing strat ounger agents ma eld. ay in their job becautive has impressing always forgets to a egies of a company be strong comp ause they have gove ask the on y should be etitors but the old f the company president to the needs of its clieder ones still have the 7.
+T he human resourc e officer will surely y you to f ile your leave earlier.

+President: Who do you think should handle the next project?

+Manager A: He should be someone who has sufficient expertise in sales.

+Manager B: I agree.
 Also, the kind of sales experience he has should be relevant to the product we are selling.

-Okay.
+President: Okay.
 So, do you know someone who has these qualifications?

-Well, I'm thinking of Peter Reynolds.
+Manager A: Well, I'm thinking of Peter Reynolds.
 He works as my sales supervisor.
-I am he is suitably qualified. ٨ /lanag jer : l recomme n.
-He has got very y good credentials and t he
+I am sure he is suitably qualified.

+Manager B: I recommend Mr. John Smith.
+He has got very good credentials and the right attitude.

-I think these men are very good.
+President: I think these men are very good.
 But maybe you could look for more within the group of your colleagues who also have the edge.
-Then, submit their
+Then, submit their names as soon as possible for approval.